RobertoBochet/dino-skynet/README.md

 python -m dinoskynet
 ```

-press `spacebar` to start the game
+Press `spacebar` to start the game.

 ## Credits